pthomison/tailscale-load-balancer-controller/README.md

 - Configurable Namespace
 - Configurable secret/key
 - Using a NS scoped cache instead of the Uncached Client
+- Better logging
+    + Reasonable log updates as the system operates
+    + Use a logger instead of printing to stdout

 ## How it works
 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)